tefkah/thesis-writing/Literature Notes/Batterman (2001) - The Devil in the Details; Asymptotic Reasoning in Explanation, Reduction, and Emergence.md

 author: Batterman, R. W.
 ---

-# The Devil in the Details: Asymptotic Reasoning in Explanation, Reduction, and Emergence
+# Batterman (2001) - The Devil in the Details; Asymptotic Reasoning in Explanation, Reduction, and Emergence

 # Summary